 While this booklet does not discuss all possible defenses, the most common defenses are included.
 If you live in public or government subsidized housing, additional defenses may apply to your case (see "Evictions" on page 55).
-Contact a lawyer or your local legal services office to figure out which defenses apply to your case.
+Contact a lawyer or your local legal services office at 1-(877) 696-6529 to figure out which defenses apply to your case.